DenVilden/movie-searcher/README.md

-A movie searcher app build using Next.js, Typescript, Apollo GraphQL, Material UI and Emotion
+A movie searcher app build using Next.js, Typescript, Apollo, GraphQL and Material UI